Types of Surfboards and what they are used for (Materials and Measurements)

 So, you have to start with the question “Is this the right time to invest in my first board?”.

 There is no rule but, ideally, you should invest in your first board after a few surf lessons.
 After those days of practice, if you are sure you like it and want to keep surfing, go ahead.
-This way you avoid making a pointless investment.
+This way you avoid ending up making a pointless investment.

 What board did you learn to surf with?